-Mr. H. P. CROONER is our authorized Agent to collect, and receipt for the same, all unpaid accounts due this Office, either for Subscription, Advertising or Joh Work.
-We hope all indebted will hold It is richly amusing to observe, the complacency themselves prepared when he calls on them, and with which he attacks my position, that " the Legisla- THE Rev. Mr. BERMINGHAM will preach on funday the 27th of this month, at 11 o'clock in the defeated antagonist in the following elegant manforenoon, in Capt.
+Mr. H. P. CROOKER is our authorized Agent to collect, and receipt for the same, all unpaid accounts due this Office, either for Subscription, Advertising or Job Work.
+We hope all indebted will hold themselves prepared when he calls on them, and

+THE Rev. Mr. BERMINGHAM will preach on Sunday the 27th of this month, at 11 o'clock in the defeated antagonist in the following elegant man forenoun, in Capt.
 Louge's School-House.
-The ner: "But we are not surprised that this would-be real presence of Christ in the Holy Eucharist, will be SICKNESS.
-A severe attack of the Pneumonia, renders it im- MELANCHOLLY DEATH.
+The ner: "But we are not surprised that this would-be real presence of Christ in the Holy Eucharist, will be

+A severe attack of the Pneumonia, renders it imossible for the Editor to prepare any Editorial items and many of our citizens, old and young, were "out a THE ELECTION.
+On Monday and Tuesday last, an election was held at the various election precints in this District, for State Senator and District Offices: but as the votes will not be counted until this evening we are unable

-We are pained to learn that JOHN DOREY, Esq., an aged and highly respectable citizen of this District. died at the Hotel of Mr. B. J. RYAN, in this village. at 2 o'clock P. M., Tuesday Evening.
-He had sat down to dinner in seeming good health but was banks which for their present charters have not suddenly taken ill at the table, and breathed his last ANOTHER SNOW.
+MELANCHOLLY DEATH.
+We are pained to learn that JOHN DOBEY, Esq , an aged and highly respectable citizen of this District, died at the Hotel of Mr. B. J. Ryan, in this village at 2 o'clock P. M., Tuesday Evening.
+He had sat down to dinner in seeming good health but was suddenly taken ill at the table, and breathed his last in a few minutef.

+ANOTHER SNOW.
 Snows are now getting quite frequent in this latitude.
-On Friday evening and night we had a tremendous drifting, and on Saturday morning the Snow was six inches deep-the heaviest fall of Snow we Ox Monday and Tuesday last, an election was held at the various election precints in this District, for State Senator and District Offices; but as the votes will not be counted until this evening we are unable hundred and fifty-six, either on his, her, or their to give the result in to-day's paper, we will publish an capital, or borrowed capital, or on account of extra as soon after the election is declared as possible.
+On Friday evening and night we had a tremendous drifting, and on Saturday morning the Snow was six inches deep-the heaviest fall of Snow we.

 COMMUNICATIONS.
-WE lay before our readers to-day three or four very interesting communications, and ask a careful perusal of each of them.
-We hope these writers will continue to NEW COUNCIL.
-Ax election was held in this Village, on Monday last, which resulted in the election of the following Dr. B. WALDO, Intendant W. C. MORAGNE, Esq., Col. M. FRAZIER Wardens Dr. E. J. MIMS.
+WE lay before our readers to-day three or four very nteresting communications, and ask a careful perusal of each of them.
+We hope these writers will continue to to give the result in to-day's paper, we will publish an favor us with their contributions.
+NEW COUNCIL.
+An election was held in this Village, on Monday last, which resulted in the election of the following

+Dr. B. WALDO, Intendant.
+W. C. MORAGNE, Esq., Col. M. FRAZIER, W. W. ADAMS, Esq., Dr. E. J. MIMS.
+Wardens

-John L. Addison, Esq., has been appointed Magistrate for the Horn's Creek Beat Company, to fill the vacancy occasioned by the resignation of Jas.
-Rains- APPOINTMENT.
+APPOINTMENT.
+JOHN L. ADDISON, Esq., has been appointed Magistrate for the Horn's Creek Beat Company, to fill the vacancy occasioned by the resignation of Jas.
+Rains-